estger11/My_Public_Projects/README.md

 >This is a public repository for anyone who wishes to see what I have been up to!

-## What is inside this repository?
+## What is inside this Repository?
 > Mainly projects that I have *(or currently am)* working on.
 There will be a wide variety of projects hopefully!